• Home

 • Menstruation: Pregnant women and women who are menstruating should also avoid the Trikonasana.
 This pose is not recommended for pregnant women because it can put extra strain on the back and abdomen.
 It is also not recommended for women who are menstruating because it can put extra pressure on the pelvic region.

-Read More: Tadasana (Mountain Pose): Benefits and How to Do It
+Read More: How to Do Virasana Safely and Effectively

 If you are unsure whether or not you should do the Trikonasana, be sure to talk to your doctor or yoga teacher first.